simhaonline/EmailMarketingAutomation/README.md

 In the example, we have four columns: Customer to store customer's name, Email to save customer's email addresses, Message to store email contents for that customer, Status to save the sending status(SENT or not) of the email, to prevent sending duplicate messages.

-## Part I: Merge Spreadsheets text to Slides
+## Part I: Customized Slides for All Customers
 ### Step 1: Setup
 1. Create Tags in Your Slide